Download and translate YouTube subtitles

 The bilingual layer appears automatically.
 Your brain does the rest.

 The full watching workflow — subtitles, lookup, replay, vocab — is free.
 Forever.
-Premium is for when you're serious about keeping what you learn.
+Premium adds AI summaries, video chat, downloads, and deeper study tools.

 Billed as $29.9 every 6 months